oyc0401/PaintOnline/README.md

 # [![](images/icons/32x32.png) JS Paint](https://jspaint.app)

-A pixel-perfect web-based MS Paint remake and more...
-[Try it out!](https://jspaint.app) Then join the [Discord server](https://discord.gg/jxQBK3k8tx) to share your art!

 JS Paint recreates every tool and menu of MS Paint, and even [little-known features](#did-you-know), to a high degree of fidelity.